krzemienski/awesome-from-stars/README.md

 * [zenangst/MarvinXcode](https://github.com/zenangst/MarvinXcode): :hammer:A collection of nifty commands for your everyday workflow in Xcode
 * [steventroughtonsmith/marzipanify](https://github.com/steventroughtonsmith/marzipanify): Convert an iOS Simulator app bundle to an iOSMac (Marzipan) one (Unsupported & undocumented, WIP)
 * [antonreshetov/massCode](https://github.com/antonreshetov/massCode): This repository is outdated and no longer maintained.
 A new version of massCode is available! https://github.com/massCodeIO/massCode.
 A free and open source code snippets manager for developers.
-* [massCodeIO/massCode](https://github.com/massCodeIO/massCode): A free and open source code snippet manager for developers
+* [massCodeIO/massCode](https://github.com/massCodeIO/massCode): A free, open-source developer workspace.
+Snippets, notes, calculations, and dev tools in one local-first app
 * [czellerkonti/massento](https://github.com/czellerkonti/massento): ffmpeg wrapper written in python to encode all videos in a folder structure according to user defines encoding templates
 * [massgen/MassGen](https://github.com/massgen/MassGen): 🚀 MassGen is an open-source multi-agent scaling system that runs in your terminal, autonomously orchestrating frontier models and agents to collaborate, reason, and produce high-quality results. | Join us on Discord: discord.massgen.ai
 * [pankaj89/MasterExoPlayer](https://github.com/pankaj89/MasterExoPlayer): MasterExoPlayer is lightweight utility for playing video inside RecyclerView.